alifiroozi80/CKA/CKA/README.md

 <div id="Deploy-and-test-an-App">

-Now let's deploy a nginx Deployment with 2 Pod and a test Service for it...
+Now let's deploy an nginx Deployment with 2 Pod and a test Service for it

 * Nginx Deployment
     ```shell